MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 1. This page https://digital-transformation.hee.nhs.uk/building-a-digital-workforce/phillips-ives-review and the pages that it links to, explain The Phillips Ives Nursing and Midwifery Review.
 Summarise the content of these pages in 5 short paragraphs.

 1. We need to recruit a data analyst to work our NHS hospital in central London.
 Draft a job description that we can provide to recruitment agencies and the NHS Jobs website.
 The candidate must have experience of MSOffice and in particular Excel.
 We seek a person who has at least 5 years of previous experience as a data analyst.
 This can be in either the public or private sector environment.
 Power BI and SQL skills would be a bonus.
 In particular, 10 years experience and a high level expertise of using the Gobbledegook MIS system, which is the main business intelligence system used in our trust, is a mandatory requirement.
 Follow-on prompt: We are desperate to fill this post so revise the job description to make it as enticing as possible.
-Follow on prompt: Can you make this more formal while keeping the enticing tone
+Follow on prompt: Can you make this more formal while keeping the enticing tone.

 ## Group Exercise - Practice different styles of interaction with an AI toll